-In October 2013, the Company entered into a non-exclusive license agreement with The Regents of the University of California under which the Company was granted a non-exclusive license to certain clinical data and clinical material for use in the development and commercialization of biopharmaceutical products in the licensed field, including status epilepticus and postpartum depression.
+In October 2013, the Company entered into a non-exclusive license agreement with The Regents of the University of California under which the Company was granted a non-exclusive license to certain clinical data and clinical material related to brexanolone for use in the development and commercialization of biopharmaceutical products in the licensed field, including status epilepticus and postpartum depression.
 In May 2014, the license agreement was amended to add the treatment of essential tremor to the licensed field of use, materials and milestone fee provisions of the agreement.
 As of December 31, 2015, the Company paid to The Regents of the University of California clinical development milestones of \$0.1 million and will be required to pay royalties of less than 1% on net sales for a period of fifteen years following the sale of the first product developed using the data and materials.
 The license will terminate on the earlier to occur of (i) 27 years after the effective date or (ii) 15 years after the last-derived product is first commercially sold.

 In June 2015, the Company entered into an exclusive license agreement with The Regents of the University of California whereby the Company was granted an exclusive license to certain patent rights related to the use of allopregnanolone to treat various diseases.
 In exchange for such license, the Company paid an upfront payment of \$50,000 and will make payments of \$15,000 for annual maintenance fees until the calendar year following the first sale, if any, of a licensed product.
-The Company is obligated to make milestone payments following the achievement of specified regulatory and sales milestones of up to \$0.7 million and \$2.0 million in the aggregate, respectively, of which none have been paid to date.
+The Company is obligated to make milestone payments following the achievement of specified regulatory and sales milestones of up to \$0.7 million and \$2.0 million in the aggregate, respectively.
 Following the first sale, if any, of a licensed product, the Company is obligated to pay royalties at a low single digit percentage of net sales, if any, of licensed products, subject to specified minimum annual royalty amounts.
 Unless terminated by operation of law or by acts of the parties under the terms of the agreement, the license agreement will terminate when the last-to-expire patents or last-to-be abandoned patent applications expire, whichever is later.
-As of March 31, 2018, the Company recorded research and development expense and made cash payments of \$0.1 million related to these regulatory and sales milestones.
+As of March 31, 2019, the Company has recorded research and development expense and made cash payments of \$0.3 million related to these regulatory and sales milestones; and has recorded an intangible asset and made a cash payment of \$0.5 million related to these regulatory and sales milestones.

-For the three months ended March 31, 2018 and 2017, the Company did not record any expense or make any milestone or royalty payments under either license agreement with The Regents of the University of California.
+For the three months ended March 31, 2019, the Company recorded an intangible asset and made a cash payment of \$0.5 million related to a regulatory milestone under the license agreements with The Regents of the University of California.
+For the three months ended March 31, 2018, the Company did not record any expense or make any milestone or royalty payments under either license agreement with The Regents of the University of California.